opennextjs/opennextjs-aws/README.md

 To work around the issue, we change the working directory for the server function to where `.next/` is located, ie. `packages/web`.

-#### WORKAROUND: Pass headers from middleware function to server function (AWS specific)

-[Middleware](https://nextjs.org/docs/advanced-features/middleware) allows you to modify the request and response headers.
-To do this, the middleware function must be able to pass custom headers defined in your Next.js app's middleware code to the server function.

-CloudFront allows you to pass all headers to the server function, but doing so also includes the `Host` header.
-This will cause API Gateway to reject the request.
-There is no way to configure CloudFront to pass **all but the `Host` header**.

-To work around this issue, the middleware function JSON encodes all request headers into the `x-op-middleware-request-headers` header and all response headers into the `x-op-middleware-response-headers` header.
-The server function will then decode these headers.

-Note that the `x-op-middleware-request-headers` and `x-op-middleware-response-headers` headers must be added to the allowed list in the CloudFront distribution's cache policy.

-#### WORKAROUND: Add `Headers.getAll()` extension to the middleware function

-Vercel uses the `Headers.getAll()` function in its middleware code, but this function is not part of the Node.js 18 [global fetch API](https://nodejs.org/de/blog/announcements/v18-release-announce/#new-globally-available-browser-compatible-apis).
-To handle this, we have two options:

-1. Inject the `getAll()` function into the global fetch API.
-2. Use the [`node-fetch`](https://github.com/node-fetch/node-fetch) package to polyfill the fetch API.

-We decided to go with option 1 because it does not require an addition dependency and it is possible that Vercel will remove the use of the `getAll()` function in the future.

-#### WORKAROUND: Polyfill `crypto` for the middleware function

-[NextAuth.js](https://next-auth.js.org) uses the [`jose`](https://github.com/panva/jose) library at runtime to encrypt and decrypt JWT tokens.
-The library, in turn, uses the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
-This workaround polyfills `crypto` and `CryptoKey` into the `globalThis` instance.

 ## Example

 In the `example` folder, you can find a Next.js feature test app.
 It contains a variety of pages that each test a single Next.js feature.